RoboJackets/roboracing-software/_sources/source/installation.rst.txt

 ``gio open`` is a general purpose tool to launch a file in the registered application, eg an ``html`` file will be opened in you firefox, a ``txt`` file will open in ``gedit`` the default Ubuntu text editor, and so on.
 To view all or change all of the defaults you can run ``gedit /usr/share/applications/defaults.list``.
-At least was where mine was located, I had to hunt for it so if it is not here then you can look at `this post.<https://askubuntu.com/questions/957608/where-i-find-mimeapps-list>`_
+At least was where mine was located, I had to hunt for it so if it is not here then you can look at `this post <https://askubuntu.com/questions/957608/where-i-find-mimeapps-list>`_.